KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Introduction

-In this paper, to solve OSS, we first explore the inherent property of unknown classes and propose that the distribution of softmax outputs for an unknown class would conform to a uniform distribution.
+In this paper, to solve OSDAS, we first explore the inherent property of unknown classes and propose that the probability distribution of a given input belonging to the unknown class outputted by a known-class classifier would conform to a prior probability distribution of the known classes.
 Motivated by the goodness-of-fit test, we propose to use \emph{statistical measurements} to describe how likely a target pixel is an unknown pixel, i.e., how well the output probability distribution of a target pixel \emph{fits} the distribution of an unknown class.
 The distribution disparity between these two distributions can be measured by statistical measurements.
-Here we adopt two statistical metrics: 1) Kullback–Leibler (KL) divergence, a general criterion for testing goodness of fit \cite{song2002goodness}; 2) Kolmogorov (or Uniform) metric, a test statistic used in the Kolmogorov-Smirnov goodness-of-fit test \cite{gibbs2002choosing}.
+Here we adopt two statistical metrics: 1) $L_{2}$-norm \citep{ahmad1993goodness}; 2) Kullback–Leibler (KL) divergence \citep{song2002goodness}, which are general criteria for testing goodness of fit.

 Based on these statistical measurements, we can identify the highly-fitted pixels as ``unknown'', while the \emph{unknown region} in a target image can be determined.
 Hence, a segmentation model can be trained using source data and pseudo-labeled target data to achieve a better domain alignment by rejecting unknown target regions and aligning the distributions only for known-class data.
-We call this framework \emph{known-region-aware domain alignment} (KRADA), which is independent of the network architecture and can be easily realized on existing CSDAS methods to adapt them for OSS.
+We call this framework \emph{known-region-aware domain alignment} (KRADA), which is independent of the network architecture and can be easily realized on existing CSDAS methods to adapt them for OSDAS tasks.

-We have realized KRADA on three CSDAS methods in our experiments and evaluate them on two synthetic-to-real street scene segmentation tasks and one COVID-19 segmentation task.
+We have realized KRADA on three CSDAS methods in our experiments and evaluated them on two synthetic-to-real street scene segmentation tasks and one COVID-19 segmentation task.
 Experimental results show that KRADA enables CSDAS methods to identify unknown-class regions and achieve a better overall adaptation, verifying its effectiveness and good generalization ability.